pateatlau/weather-app/README.md

 ## Overview

-This is a simple weather app built using React, Typescript, Tailwind CSS, Shadcn, Vite, Tanstack Query, and Recharts.
+A weather app built using React, Typescript, Tailwind CSS, Shadcn, Vite, Tanstack Query, and Recharts.
 The app allows users to search for weather information and display it in a visually appealing way.

 ## Features